kukosmos/adain-pytorch-2019/README.md

 * tqdm

 ## Train
-To train a model, do the following steps.
+To train a model yourself, do the following steps.

 ### Prepare dataset
 First, download the dataset with given script.